Explore text properties

 Anyone with can edit access to a file can apply and adjust text properties.

-Text properties allow you to control everything from the appearance and position of text, to resizing behavior and OpenType features.
+Type properties are text-specific properties that allow you to control everything from the style and format of the text, to specific OpenType features and variable font settings.

-Use the annotated image below to identify each property in the properties panel.
-Click the link to learn more about each property.
+You’ll find the most common text properties in the Typography section of the right sidebar.
+Use the image below to identify each property.
+Click the property name to learn more about each property.

-- Use the arrow to select a font weight or style.
+- Select a font weight or style.

 - Adjust the horizontal alignment of text within the text box.